Occupational therapy can help you adapt to physical or cognitive challenges with daily life such as:

-We provide outpatient services in Lebanon (at Dartmouth-Hitchcock Heater Road and Dartmouth-Hitchcock Medical Center) and Cheshire Medical Center in Keene.
+We provide outpatient services in Lebanon (at Dartmouth Hitchcock Clinics Heater Road and Dartmouth Hitchcock Medical Center) and Cheshire Medical Center in Keene.
 Your doctor or other care providers may refer you for occupational therapy.

 What makes us different is that we partner with students from therapy teaching programs at Plymouth State University, Franklin Pierce College, and the University of New Hampshire.
 Because we help to train the next generation of therapists, we make sure that we are researching and using the latest techniques and treatments.
 We are home to the state’s largest team of practitioners under one roof.

 We treat many different conditions.
 Some of the reasons you might see an occupational therapist include rehabilitation for: